pablovegan/Python-tips-tools/README.md

 ### Type hints
 Python is both a **strongly typed** and a **dynamically typed** language.
 [Strongly typed](https://dev.to/icncsx/python-is-strongly-dynamically-typed-what-does-that-mean-5810) means that the type of an object doesn't change in unexpected ways.

-In a [dynamically typed language](), the interpreter does not assign a type to the variable per se because the type can change at runtime.
+In a [dynamically typed language](), the interpreter does not assign a type to the variable because the type can change at runtime.
 If you ask a variable its type, it will give you the type of the object it is currently assigned to at that moment.
 Therefore, Python [manages memory dynamically](https://docs.python.org/3/c-api/memory.html), which allows for flexibility in programming, but with a price in performance.

 Nonetheless, recent versions of Python allow one to add indicative "static" [type hints](https://realpython.com/python-type-checking/) to our variables.
 For example